The Jewish War: Influence

 On the Jewish side, Josephus was far more obscure, as he was perceived as a traitor.
 Rabbinical writings for a millennium after his death (e.g. the Mishnah) almost never call out Josephus by name, although they sometimes tell parallel tales of the same events that Josephus narrated.
 An Italian Jew writing in the 10th century indirectly brought Josephus back to prominence among Jews: he authored the Yosippon, which paraphrases Pseudo-Hegesippus's Latin version of The Jewish War (among other works), and included additional historical snippets at times.
 Jews generally distrusted Christian translations of Josephus until the 19th century, when sufficiently "neutral" vernacular language translations were made.
 Kalman Schulman finally created a translation of the Greek text of Josephus into Hebrew in 1863, although many rabbis continued to prefer the Yosippon version.
 By the 20th century, Jewish attitudes toward Josephus had softened, as Jews found parts of The Jewish War inspiring and favorable to the Jews.
 The last stand at Masada was seen as inspirational rather than tragic, for example.
 A 1938 / 1941 play, Jerusalem and Rome, was loosely based on The Jewish War, and various novels were written.
 These 20th century interpretations inevitably reflected the concerns of the era, unsurprisingly, such as the persecution of Jews in Russia and Nazi-era Europe, the nascent Zionist movement, and the situation of Jewish settlers in the British Mandate of Palestine.

 For scholars, Josephus is and remains an invaluable resource for study of the Jewish-Roman war.
 While he is clearly deferential toward his Flavian dynasty Roman patrons, he is generally considered a relatively neutral source.
-Archaeological finds have found contradictions with some of his claims, but often for understandable reasons.
-Most of Josephus' narratives in The Jewish War are considered at least a good start for determining historical events and to be reasonably reliable.